microsoftgraph/msgraph-training-dataconnect/Demos/02-extract/README.md

     1. In the activity editor pane below the designer, select the **Source** tab, then select **New**.
     1. Locate the dataset **Office 365**, select it and then select the **Finish** button.

         > NOTE: The feature flag you added to the URL earlier is what makes the **Office 365** connector appear in this step.
-This is only necessary when Euclid is in preview.
+This is only necessary when Graph Data Connect is in preview.

     1. The designer will create a new tab for the Office 365 connector.
 Select the **Connection** tab in the connector's editor, then the **New** button.
     1. In the dialog that appears, enter the previously created Azure AD application's **Application ID** and **Password** in the **Service principal ID** & **Service principal key** fields, then select **Finish**.